 As an Air Force recruit, you'll get a chance to call home at least once during basic training, and depending on how you and the rest of your cohort (known as a "flight") perform, you may get additional call permissions as well.

-First Phone Call in Air Force Boot Camp: Home
+First Phone Call

 You won't really have time to tell them that you're OK; you'll have time to spit out your mailing address, then you have to give the phone to the next recruit in line.
 Make sure you and your family are braced for the experience.

 After the first mandatory phone call, how often you get to call home is a matter of privilege.
 The phones are located on the break patio of each dormitory.
-You earn patio breaks (as a flight) by keeping your TI happy.
+You earn patio breaks as a flight by keeping your TI happy.
 If your flight is doing well, your TI will give you more patio breaks.
 If your flight is not doing well, the TI may withhold patio breaks.
 TIs are given a lot of latitude in this area.

 Other than the first phone call, you will only be allowed to call home during authorized patio breaks.
 And needless to say, you won't have access to cell phones during most of boot camp.

-Prepaid Phone Cards for Calls During Boot Camp
+Prepaid Phone Cards

 You may get lucky and your TI will give your flight a patio break when nobody else has one, or you may get to the patio and find out that every other TI in the building decided to give their flights a patio break at the same time.
 How long you will be able to chat on the phone depends on how long your patio break is, and how many other folks are waiting to use the phone.

+Lots of other anxious folks are going to be waiting in line to use the pay phones at the same time as you.
+Each dormitory building has only one patio, and several flights are housed in each building.
 Remember, these are pay phones, so bringing a prepaid phone card with you to basic training can speed things up.
 That way, you won't have to go through the operator to arrange for a collect call.